TadorHead/Angular_Jury-Rig_Component/README.md

 Jury-Rig Components
 ---

-This is a basic Angular 8 project to test out Angular Material that I've rigged together for future reference.
+This is a basic Angular 8 project to test out Angular Material components that I've rigged together for future reference.